kirubarajan/blog/src/pages/electric/index.md

 that I handpicked each part after accumulating the ultimate setup through the ~6 years of owning the deck.

-I think that although the board is a lot of fun to ride around aimlessly, I'll start to see it's value more when I move out of quarantine and back into a city like Philadelphia or San Francisco.
+I think that although the board is a lot of fun to ride around aimlessly, I'll start to see it's value more when I move out of quarantine and back into a city like Philadelphia or San Francisco (I made sure to get the extended range option).

+Overall I'm very excited to ride this thing around more!
+Although it's playing into the "tech bro" caricature, it's the skateboarding roots that ultimately make this setup so important to me.